 The North Dakota Council on the Arts (NDCA) is a service and program agency of the state, established in 1967 by State Legislature to develop, promote and support the arts in North Dakota.
-The NDCA operates with an annual budget of over $1.5 million through the support of the National Endowment for the Arts and an appropriation from the North Dakota State Legislature.
-Approximately two-thirds of the NDCA’s budget is awarded to organizations and individuals through various grant programs.
+NDCA operates with an annual budget of approximately $1.5 million through the support of the National Endowment for the Arts and an appropriation from the North Dakota State Legislature.
+The majority of NDCA’s budget is awarded to organizations and individuals through various grant programs.

-It is the mission of the North Dakota Council on the Arts to promote, preserve and perpetuate the arts in North Dakota.
+It is the mission of the North Dakota Council on the Arts to sustain, advocate, and inspire growth for all North Dakota arts.

 The North Dakota Council on the Arts envisions North Dakota as a state in which: